gitmacer/Fritzfon-Smarthome-Solardisplay/README.md

 # config Fritzfon
 Navigate to "Telephony"/Telephony Devices/Live Image"
 and click on "Add New Live Image"
-Set a unique name, url you chosed before (Add hostname or ip in front) and set intervall to 1 sec.
+Set a unique name, url you chosed before (Add hostname or fixed IP of the Node-Red server in front) and set intervall to 1 sec.
 ![Screenshot 2023-03-29 180119](https://user-images.githubusercontent.com/37345589/228598469-35785386-3213-4023-b37c-20af269b8c4d.png)

 After applying you should be able to show the image on your Fritzfon under "Menu/Home Network/Live Image".